groupdocs-annotation/GroupDocs.Annotation-Products/english/annotation/java/edit/dot.md

     title_right: "System Requirements"
     content_right: |
         GroupDocs.Annotation for Java APIs are supported on all major platforms and operating systems.
-Before executing the code below, please make sure that you have the following prerequisites installled on your system.
+Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environment: NetBeans, Intellij IDEA, Eclipse etc
-        *   Java Runtime Environment: J2SE 6.0 and above
+        *   Java Runtime Environment: Java 7 (1.7) and above
-        *   Get the latest version of GroupDocs.Annotation for Java from [Maven](https://repository.groupdocs.com/webapp/#/artifacts/browse/tree/General/repo/com/groupdocs/groupdocs-conversion)
+        *   Get the latest version of GroupDocs.Annotation for Java from [GroupDocs Artifact Repository](https://repository.groupdocs.com/webapp/#/artifacts/browse/tree/General/repo/com/groupdocs/groupdocs-annotation)

     code: |
         ```java